generation-org/JS/JS-05 - Operators and Expressions/README.md

 The function should pass back an array with the names that are in both lists.

 #### Part 4
-Write a function that takes in a list of names and returns a list of Integers with the length of the names in the same order as received.
+Write a function that takes in a list of names and returns a list of Integers with the length of the names in the same order as received. *Hint* use the [push function](https://www.w3schools.com/jsref/jsref_push.asp)

 ### Exercise #2